 - Family shopping at Moravian Pottery & Tile Works

-Tours at Moravian are offered every half hour and include a video and self-guided walk through the facility where guests can see original installations, various displays and even watch the artisans throughout the entire tile-making process.
+Tours at The Tileworks are offered every half hour and include a video and self-guided walk through the facility where guests can see original installations, various displays and even watch the artisans throughout the entire tile-making process.

 That technique starts with a source of natural, unrefined Bucks County clay that's run through a pugging machine, or mixer.
 The clay is then cut into slices for pressing into plaster molds.
 After air drying, some molds are fired and glazed, while other tiles are hand painted.
 The Tile Works' specialty is the mosaics, or pictures, that represent trades and crafts of the commonwealth.

-Hundreds of different patterns, glazes and mosaic tiles are available in the Moravian gift shop, including installations for kitchens, fireplaces, floors and walls.
+Hundreds of different patterns, glazes and mosaic tiles are available in The Tileworks gift shop, including installations for kitchens, fireplaces, floors and walls.
 Guests can even bring home the very same decorative tiles that were presented to Pope Francis in anticipation of his visit to our region.